-By Georgia Wild, Buxton Museum & Art Gallery explores one Buxton’s more obscure and interesting locations:
+Georgia Wild from Buxton Museum & Art Gallery explores one Buxton’s more obscure and interesting locations:

 On first moving to Buxton I would walk out to explore the footpaths behind Fairfield or take off along the lanes and bridleways by bike.
 After one such excursion I was describing to a colleague a particular short but severe, lung busting hill on the road from Peak Dale.
 ‘You mean Monkey Brew!’ was the response.
 I was intrigued.